eapesa/development-starter-pack/README.md

 * Download, or in `git` jargon, **clone** this repo via the command:
 ```
-$> git clone
+$> git clone ssh://git@enterprise-bitbucket.asurion.com:7999/pmnldo/development-starter-pack.git
 ```
+NOTE: **Cloning via SSH is not default.** You may opt to clone via HTTPs for the meantime but moving forward, setup your SSH keys in your Bitbucket account to use SSH protocol.

-* Open your preferred text editor and open the directory previously downloaded / cloned.
+* Open your preferred text editor and open the directory previously downloaded/cloned.

-* Also open a command prompt / terminal (iTerm2 for Mac).
+* Also open a command prompt/terminal (iTerm2 for Mac).
 Navigate to the location of the downloaded directory, or in `git` jargon, **repository**.
 From there, install the Python requirements via the command:
 ```
 $> pip install -r requirements.txt
 ```